FabioCaffarello/nx-events-lake/libs/python/services/dtos/services-schema-handler/README.md

 You can use the DTOs in your code to represent and work with data structures related to the `services-schema-handler` service.

-Here's an example of how to use the `SchemaDTO` from the schema package:
+Here's an example of how to use the `SchemaDTO` from the output package:

 ```python
 from dto_schema_handler.output import SchemaDTO